adambatson/adambatson.github.io/projects/gbtis.md

 # Setup

-The repo provides a solution compatible with microsoft visual studio 2015 and later.
+The repo provides a solution compatible with Microsoft visual studio 2015 and later.
 The [Microsoft Kinect SDK](https://developer.microsoft.com/en-us/windows/kinect) is also required.
 Once the SDK is installed simply import the solution into visual studio and run.

 # Configuration

 Configuration is handled through the App.config file, the following parameters can be configured
 * DemoMode
     * When DemoMode is set to True the application will exit following every user interaction, this allows GBTIS to be modularized into other applications
 * GBTISaaSAddress
-	* The address of the web service deployement if applicable
+    * The address of the web service deployment if applicable
 * AuthorizationKey
-	* The authorization key used to communicate with the web service deployement if applicable
+    * The authorization key used to communicate with the web service deployment if applicable

 # Usage